tarwn/lessthandot-hugo/blogs/content/posts/2010-03-30-ssrs-give-me-a-hint-please.md

 ## Troubleshoot the report error

 To show an error in a real-life scenario, I forced a deadlock while executing a report.
 In Reporting Services the error messages presented in reporting frontend and in the tables located in the ReportServer are limited.
-This isn’t a horrible aspect given the amount of further logging we have to utilize.
+This isn't a horrible aspect given the amount of further logging we have to utilize.